Support for Diabetics: three months after diagnosis

 Adjusting to your Diabetic dietary plan and Diabetes medication can feel difficult at first, but you’ll soon get into it.
 There are so many ways of looking at diets, but the most common belief is that the word is associated with a temporary change.
 Diets often lead to cheats or crashes which can be fatal.

-This is why many healthcare professionals recommend that Diabetes patients look at their eating as part of a slow, steady and sustainable lifestyle transformation.
+This is why many healthcare professionals recommend that Diabetes patients look at their eating as part of a slow, steady, and sustainable lifestyle transformation.

 Do you read the labels on food packaging?

 Adopting a healthier way of living and eating is made easier when you learn how to read the label.
-We’ve got a wealth of information about Diabetes and nutrition on our website, which you can bookmark and refer to at any time that you want to double check a decision.
+We’ve got a wealth of information about Diabetes and nutrition on our website, that you can bookmark and refer to at any time that you want to double check a decision.
 Reading and understanding the labels on food items you find in the supermarket can be empowering.

 It’ll help you make better choices when it comes to selecting your groceries.
 Here’s a big tip for Diabetics (and everyone, in fact!): if a food item has a label, that means it’s most likely not a natural product, and is instead, an item of processed food.
 Of course, some processed foods should form part of your Diabetic dietary plan, but making the right choices goes a long way in ensuring you and your family are eating well.